Diet & AKU: Controlled Protein Diet With Nitisinone

 This is because nitisinone use increases blood tyrosine levels, which can cause side effects.
 A way to help maintain tyrosine levels within an acceptable range is by controlling patients’ protein intake.

 Patients have suggested describing this as a controlled protein diet rather than a low protein diet, as it is different for each individual depending on their body weight and previous protein intake.
-Before attending, patients will be sent a food diary to fill out which will assess their average daily protein intake.
+Before attending the NAC, patients will be sent a food diary to fill out which will assess their average daily protein intake.
 This will then help calculate their new protein intake.
-The amount of protein needed to keep muscle health will be calculated on an individual basis.2
+The amount of protein needed to keep muscle health will be calculated on an individual basis.

-Specialist AKU dietician, Shirley Judd, helps patients change and manage their diet.
+Specialist AKU dietician, Clare Soulsby, helps patients change and manage their diet.
 Patients have a meeting with her during their time at the NAC, to discuss the changes taking place.
 It is also a chance to ask any questions or express any concerns they may have.
-Shirley will not only help patients control their protein but also help them to maintain a healthy diet with AKU.
+Clare will not only help patients control their protein but also help them to maintain a healthy diet with AKU.
 After your first visit to the NAC, food diaries will be filled out at regular intervals to see how effective the diet is.
-This is especially important three months after attending the NAC, as the nitisinone dose is increased from 1mg to 2mg.

-Patients will then be able to contact Shirley for advice and help whenever they need through PatientsKnowBest, an online system that allows patients to access their medical records.
+Patients will then be able to contact Clare for advice and help whenever they need through PatientsKnowBest, an online system that allows patients to access their medical records.

-Working with Shirley and the NAC, we developed a controlled protein recipe book for NAC patients who need some extra inspiration on how they can control their protein intake while eating some tasty food.
-To download the book, please head to this link – alternatively, you can email [email protected] for more information.
+Working with Shirley Judd (the previous specialist AKU dietician working at the NAC) and the NAC, we developed a controlled protein recipe book for NAC patients who need some extra inspiration on how they can control their protein intake while eating some tasty food.
+To download the book, please head to this link – alternatively, you can email le****@ak********.org for more information.